 (WHTM) — On April 19, 1987, the California condor went extinct in the wild.
-There was only one way to save the species.
+It was the only way to save the species.

 California condors (Gymnogyps californianus) are enormous — North America’s largest land birds.
 They weigh up to 25 pounds and have a wingspan of about 9.5 feet.
 They are scavengers, not really capable of hunting.